Handful-of-Dust/CTF-Notes/Analyze logs and network traffic/Working with wireshark.md

-# If your file ends in .pcap or .pcapng...
+# If your file ends in .pcap or .pcapng

 That means you're going to be working with [Wireshark](https://www.wireshark.org/docs/).
 Because it's so common, I've compiled a list of my most commonly used Wireshark features.